cristinaserrano/NDCAR_Project-4_Advanced-lane-finding/writeup.md

 __POLYNOMIAL ADJUSTMENT AND CURVATURE__

 - Fit my lane lines with a 2nd order polynomial (section 2.4.2).
-Polynomial coefficients are computed using `np.polyfit()` and radious computed using formula:
+Polynomial coefficients are computed using `np.polyfit()` and radius computed using formula:

 <img src='04_detection/polynomial.png'>

 <img src='04_detection/formula.png'>

 Example:

 <img src='04_detection/final_polynomial.png'>

 ---
 > E. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Radious of curvature computed for left and right lanes in previous section (see 2.4.2 of `detailed_process.ipynb`).
-Final curve is mean value for both lanes ratious.
+Final curve is mean value for both lanes radius.

 Offset: see section 2.4.3.
 Offset computed using `compute_vehicle_offset` (lines 167 to 173 of `func_detect.py`).
 Basically consist on taking x values of lane at base of image and compute desviation from center of image (assumed is center of car)